Cloud-CV/EvalAI/docs/source/challenge_creation.md

 Creating a challenge on EvalAI is a three step process.
 You just need to upload the challenge details in a challenge configuration file (**YAML file**) and we will take care of the rest.

-The [link to repository](https://github.com/Cloud-CV/EvalAI-Examples) for an example to create a challenge, using 'zip_file'.

 The challenge configuration file on EvalAI consists of following fields:

 * **title**: Title of the challenge